oktadev/okta-blog/_source/_posts/2021-01-07-okta-puppet.md

 With the primary server enrolled, let's move to the clients.

-Copy the sample manifest to the environment folder: `cp okta-asa-sample.pp /etc/puppetlabs/code/environments/production`
+Copy the sample manifest to the environment folder.
+For example: `cp okta-asa-sample.pp /etc/puppetlabs/code/environments/production`

 Access your puppet clients and execute the command `puppet agent -tv` (or wait until the clients fetch the new configuration from the primary server).